uncommonhacks/guide/README.md

 ## Technical Resources

 Once you have an idea for a project, you’re going to figure out how to build it.
-Of course, Google, is one of the best ways to figure out how to build your project.
+Of course, Google is one of the best ways to figure out how to build your project.
 For example, if you would like to build a website, you can google “How to Build a Website” or “HTML/CSS/Javascript.”
 Some great tutorials for beginning new topics are [CodeAcademy](https://www.codecademy.com/), [Tutorials Point](https://www.tutorialspoint.com/tutorialslibrary.htm) if you know exactly what language you’re using, or [Treehouse](https://teamtreehouse.com/) if you like learning with videos.
+[MDN](https://developer.mozilla.org/en-US/) is a fantastic resource for web development and browser extensions.
 There are also many MOOC’s (Massive Online Open Courses) online.
 Once you know what stack you will be using, you can dive in by researching tutorials online for what you’re building online.
 Ensure that you are dividing up the work evenly within your team.
 Our advice is to take it step by step - write one piece of code, see if it works, then build on the next part.
 Debugging is annoying, so tread carefully!

 # About This Guide